FirebaseExtended/firebase-arduino/serial_protocol.md

 ##Response Format Byte
 All responses will be prefixed with one of the following bytes signifying the response type.
 ```
-  + If response is ok and a raw value
+  + If response is ok and a raw string value.
-  * If response is ok and a raw value prefixed by count of bytes in response.
+  * If response is ok and a raw string value prefixed by count of bytes in response then new line.
+  # If response is ok and a integer value.
+  .
+If response is ok and a float value.
-  & If response is ok and json formatted
+  $ If response is ok and a boolean value.
-  $ If response is ok and json formatted and prefixed by count of bytes in response.
+  & If response is ok and json formatted and prefixed by count of bytes in response then new line.
-  !
-If response is an error
+  - If response is an error
 ```
 ##NETWORK
 Only needs to be called when the chiplet is in a new environment and needs to connect to a new network.
 This setting will be stored by the chiplet and persisted through power cycles.